 It’s also a good idea to brush cat’s teeth regularly.
 This will ultimately prevent a build-up of plaque which can lead to gum and periodontal disease.
 These diseases can cause a myriad of health problems that impact heart health.

 Lastly, you will always want to ensure that their litterbox is kept clean and changed on the regular.
 Cats are very proud and hygienic animals and thus their space always needs to be kept clean.
 This will ensure that they feel comfortable in their space and don’t start doing their business in strange places, or playing up.
+Find out more about self-cleaning litter boxes here.

 Luckily the Colorpoint Shorthair is a short haired cat and thus, their grooming needs are not to complex or time-consuming.
 Their coats are silky and short and because of this they are not prone to excessive shedding.
 As a good rule of thumb, it’s best to brush them once a week.
 This will ensure that any old fur is removed and will keep their coat sleek and shiny.
 If you really want to enhance the shine of their coat, it’s a good idea to purchase a chamois cloth and run it over their coats.
 This will bring out the shine and make them look truly dazzling.
 The Clolorpoint is very good at self-cleaning, and thus you don’t have to bath them regularly at all.
 If you do choose to give them the odd bath, ensue that they have somewhere warm to dry off and that you opt for a pet-friendly shampoo with a balanced PH, so as to not irritate their skin.
 If your cat hates being bathed and groomed, it might be a good idea to take them to a local groomer every once in a while.
 Luckily, since they have short hair, this won’t have to be a regular occurrence.